wavemotion-dave/NINTV-DS/README.md

 * Dual Action A uses the disc/buttons from Controller 1 and the Keypad for Controller 2 (perfect for AD&D Cloudy Mountain or Tron Deadly Discs)
 * Dual Action B uses the disc from Controller 1 and the Buttons/Keypad for Controller 2 (perfect for Astrosmash, Buzz Bombers and any game you move and shoot)

 Because the Intellivision had an innovative controller/keypad arrangement, you may want to get creative in how you map your buttons.
 For example, selecting Dual Action A controller and then mapping ABXY (and the related diagonals) to the 8-arrow-fire keypad buttons makes for a very enjoyable experience.
 You move your adventurer with the d-pad and you fire with the ABXY into any of the 8 directions.
 Map the 'RUN' controller action button to the shoulder buttons on the DS and you can navigate any of Cloudy Mountain's dungeons with ease.
+In my opinion, this is as close to the original feel of playing Cloudy Mountain on a real Intellivision.

 ![Mapping ABXY](ds-ABXY.png)